denten-courses/narrative/README.md

 ### Week 11: Agency

 - Selections from *The Illusion of Conscious Will* (2002) by Daniel Wegner.
-- “Agency in Illness Narratives” by Lore Arduser in *Narrative Inquiry* 24:1-27.
 - “Distributed Agency in the Novel” by Dennis Yi Tenen in *New Literary History* 54.1 (2022): 903-937.

 ### Week 12: Perspective